brechtbilliet/brechtbilliet.github.io/_posts/2017-07-25-Creating-reactive-calendar-in-angular4.md

 ```

-#### Presentational streams
+#### Presentational Streams

 Now we have to think about the data that our components need, because those components will need to be updated based on those source streams.
-Let's take this code sample for instance:
+Let's take this code sample, for instance:

 ```html
 <div [ngSwitch]="XX" class="main">